R&B

 Jerry Wexler and the Birth of a Genre (June 1949)

-In June 1949, Jerry Wexler—a young reporter at Billboard magazine—proposed replacing 'race records' with 'rhythm and blues.'
-The change was partly humanitarian (the old term was offensive) and partly commercial (the new term was marketable).
+In June 1949, Jerry Wexler—a 32-year-old reporter at Billboard magazine—proposed replacing 'race records' with 'rhythm and blues.'
+The change appeared in Billboard's June 25, 1949 issue, though Wexler had been using the term in articles since 1947.
+The renaming was partly humanitarian (the old term was offensive to the growing postwar civil rights consciousness) and partly commercial (advertisers preferred less racially charged terminology).
+But the consequences extended far beyond semantics.

 The naming wasn't just semantic.
-It was economic architecture.
-A category became a culture.
+It was economic architecture—a framework that determined who got played, who got paid, and who got remembered.
+A category became a culture, for better and for worse.

 Jerry Wexler